THE NEVER ENDING WALK TO THE BEST RICE FIELDS

 Banaue Food 7 Lodging Establishments

-For this, thanks to my highschool friends and their friends, UP classmates, schoolmates and the SGV friends for the company and to the Buyao Family, especially to Ms. Jane for making us experience and witness another site that our country should be proud of.
+For this, I am thankful for having been assigned and getting the opportunity to have organized this with my highschool friends and their friends, UP classmates, schoolmates and the SGV friends and to the Buyao Family, especially to Ms. Jane for making us experience and witness another site that our country should be proud of.

 2 comments